Dry Needling: A Tool for Physical Therapy Practice, Course 3

 - Advance clinical reasoning to integrate dry needling into a comprehensive physical therapy evaluation and management plan.

-This course is designed for licensed physical therapists that have been dry needling for at least 1 year and are allowed to use dry needling in their practice and jurisdiction.
+This course is designed for licensed physical therapists that have experience with dry needling and are allowed to use dry needling in their practice and jurisdiction.
 Special considerations will be considered with validated experience from an approved education provider if initial training was not through Double E PT Education.
 Please contact us for verification prior to registering.

 PT Continuing Education Approved Course:

-South Carolina Physical Therapy Association – 14 hrs
+North Carolina Physical Therapy Association – 15 hours

 Between 12-23 participants